‘Conan Exiles’ Launch Reveals Roadmap Of Siege Engines, Dyes, And More

 Further down the road, Conan Exiles will receive a number of new features such as siege engines, a dye system, and more.

 Funcom lists the Trebuchet as an upcoming weapon of war that can be built to assault enemy bases.
 It is capable of launching massive boulders, explosives, or even rotting corpses to spread disease.
-This is more of an end-game item, however, as it will require a large amount of resources and is not easy to transport.
-Players will need to guard it from counter-attacks as well.
+This is more of an end-game item, however, as it will require a lot of resources and is not easy to transport.
+Players will need to guard it against counter-attacks as well.

 Conan Exiles offers different styles of clothing and armor based on what players have unlocked through their character or a Thrall assigned to a crafting station.
-Color variations via a dyeing system is on the drawing board with the ability to dye different regions of cloth or armor different colors, which is standard for other titles in the open-world survival genre.
+Color variations via a dyeing system are on the drawing board with the ability to dye different regions of cloth or armor different colors, which is standard for other titles in the open-world survival genre.

 Meanwhile, captured Thralls will eventually get a little livelier.
 They currently just kneel stoically at their crafting stations.
 Funcom is working on adding animations to these Thralls, which will have the hammering, stirring, and sawing depending on the type of crafting bench they occupy.